 I still think Gabb is a brand and that the Gabb watch is a great introduction to technology.
 In our family, we’ve decided to start our kids out with a Gabb watch around fourth grade, then move to the Troomi phone in sixth grade, and an iPhone (with restrictions) in eighth grade.

 I will add that there is no perfect option for kids + technology, and there will always be ways for kids to work around safety guards, no matter how many restrictions parents put up.
 I do think it’s important to remember that making mistakes is natural, and the best possible way to set your kids up for success is to COMMUNICATE and build a relationship of trust.

 We knew that when we were going to introduce phones to our kids, we wanted to have a contract in place.
 It’s so important to have really clear expectations and rules established right from the start.

 I found a good resource from Common Sense Media, and used that as the baseline for creating our own contract.
-We even included Kate in the development process of our contract, and she actually had some great ideas!
-She thought of things to add that I didn’t even think of, like not taking pictures of others without their permission.
+We even included our kids in the development process of our contract, and they actually had some great ideas!
+They thought of things to add that I didn’t even think of, like not taking pictures of others without their permission.

 The contract opens up an opportunity to discuss safe technology usage with kids, along with the consequences of failing to do so.
 It also assures kids that they will have freedom from parents within established guidelines.

 Justin and I have talked about this a lot: we want to help them navigate social media and have internet access on their phone while they are still at home, so we can teach positive choices associated with those things.